Let’s discuss the best 76 key digital pianos available in the market.

 - Synth Section

 The synth section is powered by the same engine created for the Nord A1 Synth.
 With the A1 Synth engine, you get warm-sounding analog models and intuitive oscillator configurations to create fascinating tonal results.
 The synth section also has a brand-new oscillator category that incorporates super wave sounds.
 You also get a barrage of other simulations to get creative with your sound, including strings, guitars, choirs, brass instruments, and the vintage Chamberlin and Mellotron.
-All available samples can be edited and modified according to the player’s requirements through the A1 Synth Engine.

 - Effects Engine